paramsgit/SurveyForms/README.md

 npm start
 ```
 Open your browser and go to http://localhost:3000 to use the app.

-## Features
-- Real-time News Data: Fetches the latest news articles from NewsAPI.
-- Search Functionality: Allows users to search for news articles based on keywords.
-- Detailed Pop-up Modals: Provides detailed views of each news article in a modal.
-- Responsive Design: Fully responsive layout using Tailwind CSS to ensure usability on different devices.
-- Bookmarking: Users can bookmark their favorite articles for later reference.
-- Dark Mode: Toggle between light and dark themes for better readability.
-- Pagination: Efficiently navigates through pages of news articles.
-- Loading Indicators: Visual feedback while fetching data to enhance user experience..

 ## Dependencies
 This app relies on the following major dependencies: